emrekgn/spring-cloud-config-server-docker/README.md

 docker build --build-arg SERVER_PORT=9090 -t config-server:21-9090 .
 ```

-Under the hood a multi-stage build runs Maven with the matching Temurin JDK and copies the resulting fat jar into the corresponding Temurin Alpine JRE image, keeping things as slim as possible.
+Under the hood a multi-stage build runs Maven with the matching Temurin JDK, derives the required Java modules via `jdeps`, and then builds a trimmed runtime with `jlink`.
+The result plus a tiny BusyBox shell are copied into a `scratch` final image, so the shipped container only holds the custom JRE and the Spring Boot jar.
 During the build we also update the `java.version` property inside the Maven project so that the compiler always targets the numeric Java release (e.g. `21`).
 Keep `JAVA_VERSION` to one of the supported major LTS releases, and when overriding `SERVER_PORT` make sure the value matches the port mapping you intend to publish.

 ## Run